JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 #

-The Securitat man pointed to Lawrence as he walked past Penn Station.
-Lawrence stopped and pointed at himself in a who-me? gesture.
+The Securitat man pointed to Batman as he walked past Penn Station.
+Batman stopped and pointed at himself in a who-me? gesture.
 The Securitat man pointed again, then pointed to his alcove next to the entrance.

-Lawrence's pan didn't like the Securitat man's incursions and tried to wipe itself.
+Batman's pan didn't like the Securitat man's incursions and tried to wipe itself.

 "Sir," he said.
 "My pan is going nuts.
 May I put down my arms so I can tell it to let you in?"

-The Securitat man acted as though he hadn't heard, just continued to wave his hands slowly over Lawrence's body.
+The Securitat man acted as though he hadn't heard, just continued to wave his hands slowly over Batman's body.

 "Come with me," the Securitat man said, pointing to the door on the other side of the alcove that led into a narrow corridor, into the bowels of Penn Station.